jaychoi4830/Cell_PCR_Reader/README.md

 # Cell_PCR_Reader

-This is a project to develop automatic processing of output files from experiments in biological laboratory.
+This is a project to provide automatic initial processing of output files from experiments in biological laboratory.

-The test phase of this project will include Powershell Script - as most settings use Windows-operated computers.
-The script will detect any new files that had been read by your machine to a specific folder, and pass through different graphical and statistical tests to provide a summary of your experiment that just ran.
+The script will detect any new files that had been read by your machine to a specific folder, and pass through different graphical and statistical tests in R to provide a summary of your experiment that just ran.

+**Installation Dependencies:
+- Powershell v1.0
+- Rscript > 3.0
+  - tidyverse
+  - ggplot2

 * *Oct 2022 - Update on Windows 10 - Powershell/R based processing complete* *